Policy & Advocacy Services

 Your voice is needed!
 Engage with your elected officials through one of our programs:

 - AIBS Congressional Visits Day: Each spring, AIBS organizes meetings between scientists and congressional offices in Washington, DC.
+Due to COVID, we are now offering it as a virtual event in 2021.
 Participants receive communications and advocacy training.

 - Biological Sciences Congressional District Visits: Each year, in summer and fall, participants meet with their elected officials in their home state to educate them about the scientific research and facilities in their district.